FR-translation-for-Stardew-Valley-Mods/predictivemods/PublicAccessTV/promo/README-moddrop.md

 ## Compatibility

-This version of Public Access TV is compatible with **Stardew Valley 1.4**.
-Since it relies heavily on how the game calculates certain events, future updates to the base game are likely to make it inaccurate.
-When game version 1.5 arrives, take this mod's information with a grain of salt until I have a new version ready.
+This version of Public Access TV is compatible with **Stardew Valley 1.4.x**.
+When SDV 1.5 is released, some of this mod's predictions will start being wrong.
+I'll put out a new version at that point.

 This mod should work on **Linux, Mac or Windows**.
 There are no known problems with multiplayer use.

-Some other mods change the way the game works in the areas that the TV channels cover.
-The following mods are supported:
+There are no known conflicts with other mods.
+Public Access TV fully supports the following:

 * [Stardew Valley Expanded](https://www.nexusmods.com/stardewvalley/mods/3753) (different arrangement of garbage cans)

-When one of the following mods is detected, the related channel is disabled:
+When one of the following mods is installed, the related channel is disabled because it would not be accurate:

 * [Better Garbage Cans](https://www.nexusmods.com/stardewvalley/mods/4171)
 * [Better Train Loot](https://www.nexusmods.com/stardewvalley/mods/4234)

-If any of your other mods affect the areas this mod covers, the TV will make incorrect announcements.
-If you would like me to consider accommodating such a mod, please open an issue [on GitLab](https://gitlab.com/kdau/predictivemods/-/issues) or in the Issues/Bugs tab above.
+If any of your other mods affect the areas this mod covers, the TV may make incorrect predictions.
+If you would like me to add support for another mod,please open an issue [on GitLab](https://gitlab.com/kdau/predictivemods/-/issues) or in the Bugs tab above.

 ## Installation